dockergiant/rolldev/docs/configuration/alternative-shells.md

 ### Project Specific

-Within your project environment, edit the `.env` file and specify the `ROLL_ENV_SHELL_COMMAND` variable with your choise of shell from below:
+Within your project environment, edit the `.env.roll` file and specify the `ROLL_ENV_SHELL_COMMAND` variable with your choise of shell from below:

 ```